 Asset valuations are carried out on a rolling programme basis with 20% of assets valued each year.
 In addition significant assets, investment properties and assets held for sale are valued each year.
 This provides a full revaluation every 5 years in line with statutory requirements.
-The 2016/17 valuations were carried out internally by Northumbria Police Asset Manager, Tim Rodgers Bsc (Hons), MRICS Registered Valuer, supported by James Clare MRICS Registered Valuer.
+The 2017/18 valuations were carried out internally by Northumbria Police Asset Manager, Tim Rodgers Bsc (Hons), MRICS Registered Valuer, supported by Northumbria Police Estates Surveyor, James Clare MRICS Registered Valuer.

 Valuation bases are as set out in section q) Property Plant and Equipment.
-All valuations were carried out in accordance with the RICS Valuation - Professional Standards 2014.
+All valuations were carried out in accordance with the RICS Valuation, Global Standards 2017 plus the RICS Valuation - UK Professional Standards 2014 (revised 2015) supplement.